-Head and neck cancers include cancers of the mouth and the throat, as well as rarer cancers of the nose, sinuses, salivary glands and middle ear.
+Head and neck cancers include cancers of the mouth and throat, as well as rarer cancers of the nasal cavity (inside the nose), sinuses, salivary glands and middle ear.

-People use the word ‘throat’ to mean different parts of the neck.
+People may use the word throat to describe different parts of the neck.
 These include the:

 - voicebox (larynx)